-Gammon, who received a master’s degree in social work from UNC in 1972, is a retired certified integrative health coach to nonprofits.
+Gammon, who received a master’s degree in social work from UNC in 1972, is a retired certified integrative health coach; prior to that position, she was a capacity-building consultant to nonprofits.
 She has served on the board as first vice chair (2016-17), N.C. district representative (2013-16) and chair of the Activities Committee (2015-16).
 At UNC, she received a National Institute of Mental Health graduate fellowship, was a student representative on the School of Social Work’s dean selection committee, was appointed a student representative on the school’s governance committee and was a member of Kappa Kappa Gamma fraternity.
 She also has served as vice chair of the board of advisers for the school.

 Elections decided by GAA members and board appointments also were announced at the luncheon.